ThoughtWorksInc/DeepLearning.scala/_posts/2017-03-28-Announcing-DeepLearning.scala-1.0.0.md

 Version 1.0.0 is the first stable release of [DeepLearning.scala](http://deeplearning.thoughtworks.school/), a simple language for creating complex neural networks.

+Along with the library, we created [a series of tutorials](http://deeplearning.thoughtworks.school/doc/) for developers who want to learn deep learning algorithms.

 ## Features in 1.0.0

 ### Differentiable basic types